OSIPI/osipi/README.md

 1. If you don't have Poetry installed

-     option 1: you can install it using pip:
+     Option 1: you can install it using pip:

      ```bash
      pip install poetry
      ```

-     option 2: if you're using a Unix-based system, you can install it using the following command:
+     Option 2: if you're using a Unix-based system, you can install it using the following command:

      ```bash
      curl -sSL https://install.python-poetry.org | python3 -
      ```

      Option 3: Install via pipx (If Other Methods Fail):

      If pipx is not already installed, you can follow any of the options in the [pipx installation guide](https://pipx.pypa.io/stable/installation/)

     ```bash
       pipx install poetry